devunfox15/Applied_Programming/sprint-2/readMe.md

 - I want to improve it by creating a counter that reset when you click the random button and counts the number of times it takes you to get the answer.
 - Make the homepage design better
+- Javascript is necessary to make a page more dynamic, UI friendly, and provide a user experience wheen visiting the site.